SparseLinearAlgebra/la-rpq/Databases/RPQ-matrix/README.md

 Successfully converted ./dataset.nt
 Triples: 1000, vertices: 100, predicates: 5
 ```

+After preparing the dataset change define macros at 10th line of `./rpq-matrix/include/solver` to your predicates number obtained on previous step.

 Then you might follow README instructions in rpq-matrix to prepare the dataset.